barsoom/devbook/styleguide/css/README.md

 This helps us keep color schemes small and consistent.
 It also names the color.

 Similarly, variables can help us keep things like margins, padding, line height, font family and font weight consistent.

+#### Use `$_` for "private" variables.

+Whenever possible, if you need a non-global variable, define it inside a selector so it's only visible in that scope.

+Sometimes that's not possible.
+Then we name it with a leading underscore, e.g. `$_item-spacing`, to show intent: we see it as file-private, though it isn't technically.

+Thanks to [Henric Trotzig](https://twitter.com/henrictrotzig/status/563362417439023104) for suggesting this.